technomada/cloud-from-scratch/README.md

 Forward

-This project is very early in, it's goal is to be a trusted source that maintains contemporary patterns and resources including specific instruction the community can use to create and operate their own personal cloud systems.
+This project is very early in, it's mission is to be a trusted source that maintains contemporary patterns and resources including specific instruction the community can use to create and operate their own personal cloud systems.
 If you find a 'bug', have ideas, or have any other constructive input please contribute with a new issue or by making a pull request.
 Thanks!
 Let's make this a great way to build our own cloud.

 # Cloud From Scratch